Remojs/Taskify/README.md

 # or
 yarn install

+# Configure Supabase (see SUPABASE_SETUP.md for detailed instructions)
+cp .env.example .env
+# Edit .env with your Supabase credentials

 # Start the development server
 npm run dev
 # or
 yarn dev
 ```

+**Important**: Before running the app, you need to configure Supabase.
+See [SUPABASE_SETUP.md](./SUPABASE_SETUP.md) for detailed instructions.

 The application will be available at http://localhost:8080